 Additionally, by brushing your Golden Retriever regularly, you’ll be able to eliminate mats and tangles and keep his thick coat looking its best.

 Scroll down to the next section to learn about the best brushes for Golden Retrievers.

 Most Goldens enjoy the occasional bath and it is a very effective hair-management technique that’ll help keep your home looking great.

 Anytime you bathe your dog, you’ll end up washing off many of the hairs that we’ll be shed soon, as well as those that have already been released from the follicles, but still cling to his coat.

 Then, once you’ve bathed your dog, you can simply dispose of the hair left in the water.
-If you’re bathing your dog outdoors, you can simply dump the fur out on the ground (this will even help your local birds, as many use hair while building their nests) or collect it and throw it in the trash.
+If you’re bathing your Golden Retriever outdoors, you can simply dump the fur out on the ground (this will even help your local birds, as many use hair while building their nests) or collect it and throw it in the trash.

 If you bathe your Golden indoors, you’ll want to use a drain guard, which will collect the hair as it washes down the drain.
 This will prevent the hair from clogging your pipes and make clean up much easier.